|

 two more floors.
 It then housed a bank, the offices of a satirical

 magazine and a lithographic print works.
-In Soviet times it was used for family apartments and
+In Soviet times it was used for family apartments,

-to accommodate the Zastoly restaurant from the late 1960's until
+to accommodate the Zastoly restaurant on the ground floor, and the Stolovaya restaurant in the basement from the late 1960's until

 |